 Bacterium can also cause significant damage to the olive tree.
 Olive Knot disease and more recently the dreaded Xylella Fastidiosa.

-If you click on the existing photos abaut olive tree diseases and pests, you can access complete information (characteristics, control measures, treatments…).
+If you click on the existing pictures abaut olive tree diseases, pests and problems, you can access complete information (characteristics, control measures, treatments…).

 Prays oleae is a pest synchronized perfectly with the olive tree.
 It feeds on the olive tree for three annual generations (Phyllophagous, Antophagous and Carpophagous).
 During these phases it feeds on leaf, flower and fruit of the olive tree.